LICQual Level 3 Certificate in Signalman

 • Age Requirement: Applicants must be at least 16 years old.

-• Educational Requirements: Candidates should have a minimum of GCSE or equivalent qualification in English and Mathematics.
-A strong foundation in these subjects is essential for understanding course materials and performing tasks related to signaling operations.
+• Educational Requirements: Applicants should have a minimum of GCSE or equivalent qualification in English and Mathematics.

 Qualification#